GLOrozcoM/softwareEnginerding/README.md

 #### Musical notes

 The music used for the game is by Dexter Britain and is under a cc license (check him out at www.dexterbritain.com).

+#### Packages used

+We used Slick2D as the base for the game development.

 ## Poetry Projects